Prime-Holding/widget_toolkit/packages/widget_toolkit_qr/README.md

 ```

-Open the Podfile file in your ios directory and add the following permissions:
+Step 2: Open the Podfile file in your ios directory and add the following permissions:
 ```
     ...
      post_install do |installer|